microsoft/everyonecancode/instructions/day1/Application/README.md

-# Day 1: Deployment of Miligram application on Azure with Github Actions
+# Day 1: Deployment of Milligram application on Azure with GitHub Actions

 ⏲️ _Est. time to complete: 60 min._ ⏲️